Asia's manufacturing powers stutter, stir talk of policy support

 "The final reading of the HSBC China Manufacturing PMI in March confirmed the weakness of domestic demand conditions," said Hongbin Qu, HSBC's chief China economist, in a statement accompanying the survey.

-"We expect Beijing to fine-tune policy sooner rather than later to stabilize growth."
+"We expect Beijing to fine-tune policy sooner rather than later to stabilise growth."

 Expectations that Beijing will turn on the taps with government funds and credit sent the MSCI's broadest index of Asia-Pacific shares outside Japan to a four-month high.